westwind79/docs/.github/CONTRIBUTION_PROCESS.md

 Pull Requests can be made against different branches.
 One branch contains the sources for a given PrestaShop version:
 - branch `1.7.x` contains the sources for PrestaShop 1.7 developer documentation
 - branch `8.x` contains the sources for PrestaShop 8 developer documentation
+- branch `9.x` contains the sources for PrestaShop 9 developer documentation

 Pull Requests only need to be reviewed.
 There is no need to test by QA or any other manual tests unless it introduces a complex change, such as a new Hugo markdown.
 In this situation, reviewers should checkout the branch and verify it behaves as expected.